 4. In-Car Commerce and On-Demand Connected Car Services Will Create Additional Revenue Streams

-Drivers are already spending an a year on in-vehicle purchases.
+Drivers are already spending an estimated $212 billion a year on in-vehicle purchases.
 However, most OEMs are not capturing any revenues from in-car commerce because the sales occur via mobile devices and 3rd party apps, rather than native applications offered in the infotainment system.

 One of the early entrants into the connected car commerce space is GM.
 Last year, the company released a new marketplace app that enables users to place advance drive-thru orders with selected retailers (Starbucks and Dunkin’ Donuts), pay for fuel, make hotel and dinner reservations.

 Honda recently signed a partnership with Visa.
 Together, they are working on adding a new commerce functionality to the Honda Dream Drive IVI system.

 We further discuss the use cases of in-car payments in this post.